Hudson Line (Metro-North): Extension of service north of Poughkeepsie

-Since the tracks continue north of Poughkeepsie, there have been various proposals over the years from both the MTA (Metro-North's parent agency) and Amtrak, to extend service northwards.
+Since the tracks continue north of Poughkeepsie, there have been various proposals over the years from both the MTA (Metro-North's parent agency) and Amtrak to extend service northwards.
 New York Central and Penn Central operated rail service north of Poughkeepsie to Albany-Rensselaer until April 30, 1971; since then, only Amtrak's intercity trains continue beyond Poughkeepsie.
-Most proposals have been scratched after strong opposition from residents of northern Dutchess County, who fear the effect that an easy rail commute to midtown Manhattan would have on their still largely rural communities.

 In 1999, Metro-North proposed to extend the line 25 miles to Tivoli or just 15 miles to Rhinecliff.
 Three new stations would have been built – at Tivoli, Staatsburg and Hyde Park – while the terminus at Rhinecliff would have received commuter service in addition to Amtrak service.
 Parking facilities would have been built at the stations, and a yard would have been built.
 The Draft Environmental Impact Study for the extension, which would have cost $3 million, was deemed as necessary as ridership on the northern part of the Hudson Line was growing faster than that of any other part of the system.
 The Federal Transit Administration provided some funding for the study.
 The Towns of Stanford, Milan, Red Hook and Rhinebeck and the Villages of Tivoli and Rhinebeck passed resolutions against the study.
 The study was not done because of significant opposition.

-However, Poughkeepsie-area commuters have supported such plans since they would ease pressure on that station.
-As recently as January 2007, supervisors of some towns north of Poughkeepsie have expressed new interest in extending rail service.
+In January 2007, supervisors of some towns north of Poughkeepsie expressed new interest in extending rail service.

-The MTA announced in October 2025 that one daily Hudson Line round-trip would be extended north of Poughkeepsie to the Albany–Rensselaer station beginning in early 2026.
-The extended trip would make intermediate stops at the Rhinecliff and Hudson stations; no new stations would be built.
+The MTA announced in October 2025 that one daily Hudson Line round-trip would be extended north of Poughkeepsie to Albany–Rensselaer beginning in early 2026.
+The extended trip would make intermediate stops at Rhinecliff and Hudson stations.
+In January 2026, the Governor Kathy Hochul announced that with the full restoration of Empire Service in March 2026, Amtrak has notified New York State and the MTA that it will no longer sanction temporary Metro-North service to Albany at this time.

+State Senator Michelle Hinchey and 17 colleagues, backed by the Empire State Passengers Association and labor groups, sent a letter to Governor Kathy Hochul on April 27, 2026, urging the revival of a plan to expand Metro-North service north of Poughkeepsie.
+The lawmakers emphasize the project's importance for regional economic development and equitable transportation access.